Megan Thee Stallion Shows Off Her Natural Hair Growth — & Shatters Myths In The Process

 Advertisement

 For Black women to feel publicly proud of their natural hair and the work they put into keeping it healthy is no small feat.
-In 2020, it is still legal to discriminate against natural hair in the majority of the U.S. Our hair is delicate and there are so many horror stories of women losing their hair to tight braids at the hands of stylists, wig glue, and conditions like alopecia.
+Our hair is delicate and there are so many horror stories of women losing their hair to tight braids at the hands of stylists, wig glue, and conditions like alopecia.
 While some might say their hair does not form the foundation of their identity, we should respect those that do hold a part of themselves in their hair.

 A couple days later, Meg posted a sun-kissed selfie with a low-key makeup look showing off her shoulder-length straightened hair.
 Taking a break from the bold eyeshadow looks and full-face glam her fans have grown accustomed to seeing her in, it was yet another reflection of her versatility.